maxdata/basic-components/docs/content/docs/components.md

 Arguments:

 - Arguments can have default values.
-- Arguments are passed via html attributes when a comonent is declared.
+- Arguments are passed via HTML attributes when a component is declared.
 - Arguments can pass objects via the `{{ ':attrValue={{ object }}' }}` notation, similar to vue (with a leading `:`).
 Otherwise arguments are evaluated as Strings.
 See [expressions](https://jinjax.scaletti.dev/guide/components/#s-expressions) in the JinaX docs.